thorfour/stocktopus/README.md

 ## Contact

-If you have questions comments or concerns about the app please email thorvald@protonmail.ch
+If you have questions comments or concerns about the app please email help@stocktopus.io

 ## Donations